 Assemble a team of advisors

-Tapping into some expert advice may be pricey but will be essential for you.
+Tapping into some expert advice may be pricey, but will be essential for you.
 Find a solicitor who understands you, your business plans and goal and most importantly someone who understands the independent retail pharmacy business.
 Having a financial broker will also help you immensely.
 One of the first steps in starting your business is setting up its legal status.
-You will also need advisors in real estate and insurance and well as lenders who are all instrumental in making your pharmacy business real.
-To create your own team of expert advisors.
-You can start by enlisting our help with funding.
+You will also need advisors in real estate and insurance as well as lenders who are all instrumental in making your pharmacy business real.
+To create your own team of expert advisors you can start by enlisting our help with funding and accounts.

 Create a solid business plan

 Creating a business plan is one of the most important things that you need to take time out to perfect.
-In a way there is always a demand for people’s pharmaceutical needs however, all of your potential customers are already going somewhere else for all their pharmacy needs.
+In a way there is always a demand for people’s pharmaceutical needs.
+However, most of your potential customers may already be going somewhere else for all their pharmacy needs.
 Because of this, your business plan needs to specify why those customers will come to your pharmacy instead.